tmobile/percy-cake/README.md

 readme.md
 ```

 It must have an `apps` directory (the directory name is configurable), with each sub-directory representing an application.
 The editor will load all applications together with all the YAML files inside each application and ignore all the non-YAML files.
+Note that the `hydrate.js` script will be used in the CI process to *hydrate* the YAML files in the repository to generate environment specific YAML files, which is then used for deployment to various environments.

 In each application folder, all YAML files must follow the format as below:
 ```